Sérgio Lobo

 Sérgio Gama da Costa Lobo (born 19 July 1958) is a politician from East Timor who served as the Minister of Health from 2012 to 2015.
 He has served as the Catholic Scouts of Dili's leader since 1978 and an international commissioner since 1980.
 He served on the Diocese of Dili's Pastoral Commission from 1978 to 1980.
 He has provided guidance to the East Timor Medical Association since 2005.
-Additionallhy from 2010 to 2014, Lobo was a member of the National Executive Council of the Cruz Vermelha de Timor-Leste (CVTL), the East Timorese Red Cross.
+Additionally from 2010 to 2014, Lobo was a member of the National Executive Council of the Cruz Vermelha de Timor-Leste (CVTL), the East Timorese Red Cross.

 Early life and education

 In 1997, Lobo earned a degree in general surgery from Indonesia's Diponegoro University in Semarang.
 He finished courses in health finance at the World Bank Institute in Washington, D.C., and Pacific Senior Public Management at the Asian Development Bank Institute in Brisbane, Australia and Suva, Fiji, both in 2000.
 Between 2009 and 2011, Lobo studied hypnotherapy online at the American Hypnosis Motivation Institute, and in 2011, he attended the Path Light Center in Singapore.